 - You can't change everything, and everyone at once.
 Even if you just spend a few minutes de-taping your wrapping paper before putting it into the recycling, you'll be helping reduce the amount of plastic that goes to landfill.

-To help you this Christmas, we've got paper wrapping tape, some lovely recycled wrapping paper, and even some gorgeous wrapping cloths for you to try.
+To help you this Christmas, we've got paper wrapping tape, as well as some lovely recycled wrapping paper for you to try.
 Just take a quick look at our Gifts section on the website if you'd like to find out more.